hucker/ten8t/README.md

 And even a bit more complexity pass values to these functions using environments, which are similar to `pytest` fixtures.
 Ten8t detects functions that start with "env_" and calls them prior to running the check functions.
 It builds an environment that can be used to pass parameters to check functions.
 Typically, things like database connections, filenames, config files are passed around with this mechanism.
+Note that in multi threading checking some variables may not be shared across threads.
+File names, lists of strings and integers (and anything hashable) work fine, but sharing a SQL connection across threads won't work.

 ```python
 import datetime as dt